ackzander03/ackzander03/README.md

 ## 🎓 Research Background

-#### I have experience on two UKRI-funded research projects examining the factors affecting  the dietary patterns of a community of a deprived ward in Reading.
+#### I have experience on two UKRI-funded research projects examining the factors affecting  the dietary patterns of a deprived community in Reading.